AjayKumarPatnaikuni/pyserverinfo-service/installations/README.md

   ```
 - Now expose the Prometheus-server service from clusterIP to Nodeport.
 Find the "**ClusterIp**" in "**prometheus-server**" service and replace it with "**NodePort**".
   ```
-  kubetctl edit svc/prometheus-server -n monitoring
+  kubectl edit svc/prometheus-server -n monitoring
   ```
 - Now expose and forward the prometheus-server service port to 9090 to access it on browser.
   ```
   kubectl port-forward svc/prometheus-server -n monitoring 9090:80 --address=0.0.0.0 &
   ```
-  access the prometheus server in browser by <public i.p of instance>:9090
+  access the prometheus server in browser by "public i.p of instance:9090"

 - Add, Update, and istall the Grafana via helm chart.
   ```